 - Identify special skills, abilities and unique qualifications that may affect how an executive’s compensation is positioned in relation to the competitive market.

 - Conduct analysis of the value of total compensation (base salary, incentives, standard benefits, supplemental benefits and perquisites) provided to executives to determine and ensure market competitiveness.

 - Examine the types and prevalence of benefits and perquisites provided to executives to assess their competitiveness with the market and assist the Board in developing new or modified executive benefits.

 Nonprofits face challenges in hiring and compensating their C-level executives in an increasingly competitive environment while at the same time being “reasonable and not excessive” with regard to government regulations and external scrutiny.
 For nonprofits, IRS Intermediate Sanctions regulations (Section 4958 of the IRC) include requirements to assist organizations in determining whether total compensation is reasonable and not excessive.

 Background on Intermediate Sanctions:

 “Intermediate Sanctions” regulations were adopted to deter compensation in not-for-profit organizations from becoming excessive.
 Under these regulations, excise taxes can be imposed on transactions that provide excess economic benefits to not-for-profit senior executives or other “disqualified persons”.
-Disqualified persons include executives who are in a position to “exercise substantial influence over the affairs of an organization”.
+Disqualified persons include executives who are in a position to “exercise substantial influence over the affairs of an organization” and relatives and family members of executives.
 Certain positions are defined by the guidelines as having such substantial influence including Chief Executive Officers, Chief Operating Officers and Chief Financial Officers, and other positions with comparable authority, regardless of actual title.